White House press secretary resigns

 - He for a time handled the responsibilities of both press secretary and communications director

-(CNN)White House press secretary Sean Spicer resigned Friday morning, multiple White House officials said, capping off a rollercoaster six-month tenure as the chief spokesman for a White House besieged by a steady drumbeat of controversy.
+(CNN)White House press secretary Sean Spicer resigned Friday morning, capping off a rollercoaster six-month tenure as the chief spokesman for an administration besieged by a steady drumbeat of controversy.

+"It's been an honor & a privilege to serve @POTUS @realDonaldTrump & this amazing country.
+I will continue my service through August," Spicer tweeted.

 Spicer's resignation came after New York financier and former Trump campaign fundraiser Anthony Scaramucci accepted the position as White House communications director, a move Spicer adamantly opposed.
 His resignation came in spite of President Donald Trump's request that he remain in this position, a White House official and top GOP advisers said.